Chimney Rock groundbreaking

 The changes are exciting for the community and for the McGill team members who are working on the project.
 J Meliski, a senior project manager at McGill, says the changes make the Village more user friendly without changing what the Village is and has always been.
 Meliski stated, “the overall intent of our design and the end result is to improve pedestrian safety and flow and accessibility.”
 Tourism is an important part of the Chimney Rock Village economy, and these improvements are helping a historic downtown maintain tourism for years to come.

-Chimney rock mayor, peter o'leary
+chimney rock mayor, peter o'leary

 Chimney Rock Mayor, Peter O’Leary